rockettheme/docs/Docs/wordpress/themes/lumiere/demo_video.md

 -----
 ![][demo]

-Here's the widget breakdown for the Video Background section:
+Here is the widget breakdown for the Video Background section:

 * Gantry Video Background